hakan-vintercapital/index/index_methodology.md

 Foreign exchange rates
 ----------------------

-Foreign exchange reference rates are obtained from ECB daily at 16:00 CET. [^1]
+Intra- and interday foreign exchange rates are obtained from WM/Reuters as well as ECB.

 Selected exchanges {#sec:selected-exchanges}
 ------------------